Bristol pound: Usage

+In March 2020, the Bristol Post reported that the currency faced an uncertain future.

+By December 2021, the deadline for reimbursements on Bristol Pound notes had passed, marking the end of the Bristol Pound as a currency.

+All payment facilities associated with the scheme ceased when the digital system closed in August 2020 and paper notes were withdrawn on 30 September 2021.

 Organisation and partnerships

-The Bristol pound is managed by the non-profit Bristol Pound Community Interest Company in collaboration with the local financial institution, the Bristol Credit Union.
-The Bristol Credit Union ensures that every £1 sterling converted to a printed £B1 is backed in a secure trust fund.
-The scheme is supported by Bristol City Council, although the council had substantially reduced any financial support from 2018.
+The Bristol pound was managed by the non-profit Bristol Pound Community Interest Company in collaboration with the local financial institution, the Bristol Credit Union.
+The Bristol Credit Union ensured that every £1 sterling converted to a printed £B1 was backed in a secure trust fund.
+The scheme was supported by Bristol City Council, although the council had substantially reduced any financial support from 2018.

 Bristol pound was involved in the Digipay4Growth project, coordinated by the Social Trade organisation and with partners such as Sardex.
 Through this project Bristol pounds digitalised its currency, using Cyclos software.

-Bristol pound is part of a larger international movement of local currencies.
+Bristol pound was part of a larger international movement of local currencies.
 The European funded Community Currencies in Action partnership provided support for communities which want to develop their new currency and works on innovations.
 Within the UK, Bristol Pound CIC founded the Guild of Independent Currencies – a platform for sharing experiences about local currencies - which later became the Independent Money Alliance.
 In this framework, Bristol CIC assisted Exeter, amongst others, helping it to launch its own local currency; the Exeter Pound.
-Whilst this formal group no longer exists, the Bristol pound CIC remains closely linked to other new economy and local currency groups in the UK, Europe and around the world.
+This formal group no longer exists.

 Using the Bristol Pound

 The Bristol pound was used in both paper and electronic format, like conventional money.
-One Bristol pound is equivalent to one sterling pound.
-Some businesses apply discounts for customers paying in Bristol pounds.
-Local taxes and electricity bills can be paid with Bristol pounds online.
+One Bristol pound was equivalent to one sterling pound.
+Some businesses applied discounts for customers paying in Bristol pounds.
+Local taxes and electricity bills could be paid with Bristol pounds online.